sitamgithub-MSIT/MalDetect/README.md

 5. Install the required dependencies: `pip install -r requirements.txt`
 6. Run the Flask app: `python app.py`

-Now, open up your local host and you should see the web application running.
-For more information, refer to the Flask documentation [here](https://flask.palletsprojects.com/en/2.0.x/quickstart/#debug-mode).
+Now, you can just open up your local host and you should see the web application running.
+If you would like more information, please refer to the Flask documentation [here](https://flask.palletsprojects.com/en/2.0.x/quickstart/#debug-mode).

 ## Deployment